Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 arrdyn.allocator = temp;
 ```

-## 21.3.4 Using Temporary Storage on the Stack
+## 21.4.4 Using Temporary Storage on the Stack
 This can be done by using the `auto_release_temp` macro (defined in module _Basic_) to set the mark.
 Then you can allocate whatever you want temporarily, then release all the memory at once when the stack unwinds by setting the mark back to the original location with `auto_release_temp()`.
-(example ??)

-## 21.3.5 How much memory is allocated in temp?
+## 21.4.5 How much memory is allocated in temp?
 This is given by the field: `context.temporary_storage.occupied`.
 We see in line (5) that it goes back to 0 after the temp memory has been reset in (4).

-## 21.4 Memory-leak detector
+## 21.5 Memory-leak detector
 To cope with a possible problem of memory-leakage, Jai has a built-in memory-leak detector.
 It can be activated by importing _Basic_ like this:
 `#import "Basic"()(MEMORY_DEBUGGER=true);`
 This hooks alloc(), free(), and realloc() with routines that record allocations and frees.
 Enabling the MEMORY_DEBUGGER will slow down your program, so use it only when solving memory-issues.